marksto/data-sources/README.md

 # Data Sources
-Google Spreadsheets as reactive remote Data Sources in Java.
+Google Spreadsheets as synchronizable remote Data Sources for your Java web app.

 > **TL;DR**
 >
 > This library mainly addresses the two missing parts of the Google Sheets API:
 > 1. consistent _data synchronization_ between multiple dependent spreadsheets
-> 2. retrieving data as _business entities_ instead of raw cell data
+> 2. retrieving data as _business entities_ instead of just raw cell data
 >
-> As a byproduct, the first reactive wrapper around the existing Java API
-> began to emerge.
+> As a byproduct, the first reactive wrapper around the existing Java API began to emerge.